devproof/portal/module-deadlinkcheck/README.md

 All SQL files will be bundled in the JAR file and later extracted to concatinate it.
 In the portal-webapp project the SQL files of all modules will be concatinated.
-You will find the generated SQL files under */portal-bundle/target/sql/*
+You will find the generated SQL files under */portal-bundle/build/dist/devproof-portal-<version>-war/sql/*

 * install_devproof_mysql.sql
 * install_devproof_oracle.sql

-The versions must be configured in the maven *pom.xml* file and in the *devproof-module.xml*
+The versions must be configured in *devproof-module.xml*

 Project structure
 -----------------------